smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/07 - Full Outer Join.md

 ### Example 4

 You can use the `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN` to simulate the `FULL OUTER JOIN`.

-This may be the only case where a `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN` can be used in the same SQL statement, as it preserves the column and table orders between the two statements.

 ```sql
 SELECT